Cybergabe/Cybergabe/README.md

 # 👋 Hello, I'm **Ibikunle Gabriel**.
 Welcome to my GitHub profile.
-I am a cybersecurity professional with a keen interest in penentration testing data privacy, malware analysis, and neywork analysis.
-I'm deeply committed to solving complex problems, exploring new technologies, building pragmatic projects and sharing my knowledge of the beautiful and expansive world of data.
+I am a cybersecurity professional with a keen interest in UNIX/LINUX engineering and adminstration, penetration testing, data privacy, malware analysis, and network analysis.
+I'm deeply committed to solving complex problems, exploring new technologies, building pragmatic projects and sharing my knowledge of the beautiful and expansive world of information security.

 ## 🚀🦾 **Skills and Competencies**
 Here are my key skills and competencies